lodarmayarder/profork/README.md

 E.G.: set like below to your resolution instead of using "auto"
 <img width="1431" height="123" alt="image" src="https://github.com/user-attachments/assets/4b8af628-11ec-47c4-8fd5-6861147559a1" />

-This may affect and need to be toggled for:
+This may affect and needs to be toggled for:
 * Arch Container Launchers including add-ons menus like Heroic Games Launcher, Steam, Lutris Menus
 * PCSX2 Custom
 * Aethersx2